stensoosaar/IBModels/README.md

 ## Notable Differences

 While most of the requests and responses loosely follow TWS API models, there are few differences with market data responses.
-- Price updates are moved from ´TickPrice´ to ´TickQuote´ message to reduce message count.
+- Quote (price,size) related updates are moved from the TickPrice message to the TickQuote message to reduce message count.
+However, price statistics (e.g., high, low, close) are still returned via the TickPrice message.
-- Original ´TickString´ and ´TickGeneric´ messages
+- Original ´TickString´ and ´TickGeneric´ messages delivered opaque payloads that required additional parsing to extract context-specific data such as dividends, real-time volume and sales, or shortable status.
+In this model, these have been replaced with dedicated, structured message types to provide better clarity.

 ---